bwheelz36/ElectronPhaseSpace/ReadMe.md

 Input Data can at present be one of four kinds::

-Data can be one of three formats:
+Data can be one of four formats:

-1. CST trk particle monitor
+1. topas ASCII phase space
 2. Data from SLAC
+3. CST trk particle monitor
 3. Numpy array

-For the third case, the data should be
+For a numpy array, the data should be

 [x y z px py pz]
 x y z in in mm
 px py pz  in [MeV/c]